Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Ethics Statement

 \section{Ethics Statement}

 We affirm that our research adheres to the \href{https://www.aclweb.org/portal/content/acl-code-ethics}{ACL Ethics Policy}.
 This work does not involve human subjects or reveal any personally identifiable information.
 We declare that we have no conflicts of interest that could potentially influence the outcomes, interpretations, or conclusions of this research.
 All funding sources supporting this study are acknowledged in the acknowledgments section.
-We have made our best effort to document our methodology, experiments, and results accurately and are committed to sharing our code and other relevant resources to foster reproducibility and further advancements in research.
+We have made every effort to document our methodology, experiments, and results accurately and are committed to sharing our code and other relevant resources to foster reproducibility and further research advances.